petersongsg/table-programming/docs/GUIDELINE_EN.md

 Core positioning: Code serves only as a fixed carrier; all business logic is configuration‑driven.
 To understand the entire machine program, you only need to read the rule table.
+I am a veteran programmer, and I wish everyone freedom from the heavy toil of writing and revising code.
+Contact: songbinsg@gmail.com

 > **Core principle**: code is a fixed carrier; all business logic lives in configuration.
 Reading the rule table alone should be enough to understand the entire program.